rust-lang/rust/CONTRIBUTING.md

 and redo the operation if you need to rebase.

-Now you're done, the `src/tools/clippy` directory behaves as if clippy were part of the rustc monorepo, so no one but you (or others that synchronize subtrees) needs to have `git subtree` installed.
+Now you're done, the `src/tools/clippy` directory behaves as if clippy were part of the rustc monorepo, so no one but you (or others that synchronize subtrees) needs actually use `git subtree`.

 ### External Dependencies (submodules)